thisisashwinraj/vulpexWebApp/Server/README.md

 ### Procfile:

 Heroku apps include a Procfile that specifies the commands that are executed by the app on startup.
-Procfile can be usedd to declare a variety of process types, including: the app's web server, multiple types of worker processes and even a singleton process, such as a clock.
+Procfile can be used to declare a variety of process types, including: the app's web server, multiple types of worker processes and even a singleton process, such as a clock.

 ### App.py
 This file contains the API for the web application.
 To run the file use the command ```python3 app.py```.
 This will start the server on 5000 port.
 The API can be tested in the Postman client by sending a POST API call.